-If you are considering Counselling as a career, you will need to know what kind of regulation, registration and licensing is required in your area, since requirements vary by country and can vary within countries, for example from province to province in Canada.
-This document provides up to date (as of January 2019) general information, but we also encourage you to do your own research.
+If you are considering counselling as a career, you will need to know what kind of regulation, registration and licensing is required in your area.
+Requirements vary by country and can even vary within countries, for example from province to province in Canada.
+This document provides up to date (as of May 2020) general information, but we also encourage you to do your own research.
 In its current form, our program is the best fit for those who feel drawn to our emotions-based, experiential approach, and who want to open a private practice (as opposed to work in an agency, where a traditional education would be the easiest path).

-Upon graduating with a diploma from (PRAC) our Practitioners Training Program (completing all requirements), students can apply for registration with an association or governing body in their area or country.
+Upon completing all requirements and graduating with a diploma from our Practitioners Training Program (PRAC), students can apply for registration with an association or governing body in their area or country.
 At that time, they become “Registered” and then have license to practice in that area (with insurance).

 Counselling in Canada

-Graduates of Clearmind International Institute who choose to practice in Canada will have the option of registering with a counselling association, and in some provinces you may also register with a provincial College (see below for information on your province).
+Graduates of Clearmind International Institute (CM) who choose to practice in Canada will have the option of registering with a counselling association, and in some provinces, you may also register with a provincial college (see below for information on your province).